INRIM/sir-technical-docs/README.md

 ## List of HowTos
 * [Cisco FlexVPN remote access server](vpn.md) with FreeRADIUS and OpenLDAP.
 * [Shibboleth SP GateKeeper](shibboleth-gatekeeper.md) to enable transparent authentication to websites.
+* [Linux IKEv2 remote access server](strongwan-ike2) using strongSwan, and EAP authentication with a RADIUS server.

 ## Contributing
 Contributions are welcome!
 Feel free to make a pull request with your proposed changes.